gnome-terminator/docs/source/plugins.rst

 .. warning:: I have done no testing or checking of these plugins.
 You
              use at your own risk, and you are responsible for evaluating the code for bugs, issues, and security.

+.. warning:: While we have ensured the included plugins have received
+             the required changes to function with GTK3, the third party plugins are not under our control.
+Examine the change logs of the respective plugin and look for commits that mention GTK3 updates.

 In absolutely no order at all...